Gaia

-Gaia is a mobile app that creates a sustainable ecosystem where users’ receipts are automatically stored immediately after NFC-based payments.
-It also sends timely reminders for upcoming warranties, subscriptions, and registrations, while providing personalized sustainability insights.
+Digital environment that creates a sustainable ecosystem where receipts are automatically stored after every payment.
+Gaia retrieves transaction data securely through bank and card network integrations and transforms them into organized digital receipts.
+It sends timely reminders for warranties, subscriptions, and returns while providing personalized sustainability insights that help users understand their environmental impact.

 Role